FelipeAdorno/springdoc-with-contracts/README.md

 # How achieve this:

-1. Add @Operation annotation to rest service and set operationId with the folder and the name of the contract.
+1. Add @Operation annotation to RestService and set operationId with the folder and the name of the contract.
 ![operation](images/operation.png)

 2. Create SpringBootTest class extending MonkeyAPIDocumentationBase.